Sciara (fly): Description

 The adult fly is small, up to 3 mm, has a dark brown body, small head and its legs and wings are comparatively long, looking like a mosquito.

 Biology

 These insects feed on decaying organic matter and fungi.
 They are often found in greenhouses.
 Their larvae are up to 6 mm long, white, slender and legless, with a black head and smooth semi-transparent skin which reveals the contents of the digestive tract.

 Sex determination in Sciara is a different mechanism.
-Sciara basically has 4 pairs of chromosomes 3 pairs of autosomes and one pair of allosomes.
+Sciara has 4 pairs of chromosomes: 3 pairs of autosomes and one pair of allosomes.
 Some special chromosomes called limited chromosomes are present in certain stages.
 The zygote has 3 pairs of autosomes a one or more limited chromosomes and 3 X chromosome (2 fathers’, 1 mother's).
-There are 2 stages in Sciara: the Germ line and the Somaline.
+There are 2 stages in Sciara: the Germ line and the Soma line.

 Germ line

 The Germ line is the gametic line where the gamete formation takes place.
 The number of chromosomes during this line is different in males and females.

 In the formation sperms of males the 1st spermatocystic division is monocentric mitosis, the maternal and paternal homologous chromosomes are separated.
 Then few limited chromosomes are eliminated not all of them.
 After this one paternal X chromosome is also eliminated.
 Hence male germ line (spermatogonia) cells have 3 pairs of autosomes, 2 (one maternal and one paternal) X chromosomes and a few limited chromosomes.

 In the formation ova of the females the 1st ovarian division is monocentric mitosis, the maternal and paternal homologous chromosomes are separated.
 Then few limited chromosomes are eliminated not all of them.
 After this both 2 paternal X chromosome are also eliminated.
 Hence female germ line (oogonia) cells have 3 pairs of autosomes, 1 maternal X chromosomes and a few limited chromosomes.